6. Various Aspects of Daily Work

 The final steps are highly hardware dependent.
 In some cases a bootloader image and a rootfs are all that is needed.

 To boot from SD-Card a disk image including bootloader, partition table and rootfs is needed.
-The image-genimage template can be uses again to create such an image for each variant.
+The image-genimage template can be used again to create such an image for each variant.

 Note